SvenMichaelKlose/tunix/BLOG.md

 # 2024-05-23

+A set of CBM KERNAL-inspired I/O functions have been added but I got stuck for today.
+READs and PRINTs with the Bielefeld DB would be lovely.

+20K heap look easy to get with an optimized linker config and relocation before interpreter start.

+# 2024-05-23

 The Lisp interpreter's GC passes stress tests, the scariest checkpoint. :)  NIL and 0 are now equal which is an unusual thing with Lisps.
 I don't know any dialect going down that road so it might be dangerous.
 It's less code and a bit faster.
 Strings are required and they are already there in the shape of symbols.
-Having strings without a symbol value would add overhead and eat away on heap size.
+Having strings without a symbol value would add overhead and that would eat away heap size instead of saving some.
 The CBM KERNAL way of doing I/O looks like a good match for this.
 With a REPL no-one should be offended.
 It's play time with funny demo/testing code. <:)

 # 2024-05-17